cypof/objectfabric/index.md

 Resource resource = workspace.open("ws://localhost:8888/room1");
 final TSet<String> messages = (TSet) resource.get();

-// A room is a set of messages.
-Adding a message to a
-// set raises the 'onPut' callback on all clients who
-// share the the same URI

 // Display messages that get added to the set messages.addListener(new AbstractKeyListener<String>() {